karmada-io/karmada/docs/working-with-velero.md

 ## Reference
-The above introductions about `Velero` and `MinIO` are only a summary from the official website and repos, for more details please refer to:
+The above introductions about `Velero` and `MinIO` are only a summary from the official website and repos, for more details, please refer to:
 - Velero: https://velero.io/
 - MinIO: https://min.io/